• Home

 • Healthy Habits Matter: Regular exercise, good sleep, and a balanced diet go a long way in maintaining mental health.

-• Stay Connected: Talk to friends, family, or counselors when feeling overwhelmed.
+• Stay Connected: Talk to friends, family, or counsellors when overwhelmed.
 Sharing helps.

 • Mindfulness is Powerful: Techniques like meditation can drastically reduce stress and anxiety.